About the platform

 The premise is simple.
-When a host moves from one topic to the next on a live show, everyone watching should move with them, automatically.
-When a guest sends a thought or correction, the host should see it without breaking flow.
+When a host moves from one topic to the next, everyone watching should move with them, automatically.
+When a co-host or guest sends a thought, the host should see it without breaking flow.
 When the show ends, the host should have what they need to publish it.

 Streamtools is also small on purpose.
 It's not built to be the platform for everyone — it's built for a handful of shows that care about how the live experience feels.
 If that's you, we'd like to talk.